fweiss/wireless-switch/HARDWARE.md

  - [Aliexpress](https://www.aliexpress.com/item/33021479220.html)

  ## Solid state relay
  A relay would require a buffer circuit.
-SSR are availalable that bot isolate the MCU from the line and can be activated with just a few mA.
+SSRs are availalable that both isolate the MCU from the line and can be activated with just a few mA.

  IXYS CPC1998J
  - 20-240 VAC